dalibo/ldap2pg/docs/hacking.md

 ## Docker Development Environment

-Project repository ships a `docker-compose.yml` file to launch an OpenLDAP and a PostgreSQL instances.
+Project repository ships a `docker-compose.yml` file to launch an Samba Directory and a PostgreSQL instances.

 ``` console
 $ docker-compose pull